-It’s a brave new world – the way we consume news has dramatically changed over the past few years.
-A majority of U.S. adults – 62% – get news on social media, and 18% do so often, according to a new survey by the Pew Research Center.
-This means that basically everybody consumes news over apps and on news sites on the internet, leaving printed magazines behind in terms of speed, media richness and engagement.
-Like no other channel before, these mobile channels support comments, likes and sharing and make news accessible to everybody.
+It’s a brave new world—and the way we consume news has dramatically changed over the past few years.
+62% of U.S. adults get news from social media, and 18% do so often, according to a new survey by the Pew Research Center.
+This means that basically everybody consumes news over apps and on Internet news sites, leaving printed magazines far behind in terms of speed of delivery, media richness, and engagement.
+Like no other channel before, mobile channels support comments, likes, and sharing, and they make news accessible to everybody.

-Considering the corporate world though, a printed employee magazine can still be found at a lot of organizations.
-While these magazines are great in order to share bigger background stories and to provide something tangible your employees can actually touch, printed internal communication magazines have no chance of meeting the requirements the quickly changing realities in our companies create.
-Besides that, producing content for a quarterly magazine often is a burden to small internal communication teams and costs for designers, print and delivery consume a big part of the team’s budget.
-Money, which could be spent with a higher return elsewhere.
+In the corporate world, printed employee magazine can still be found in a lot of organizations.
+While these magazines are great for sharing bigger background stories and for providing something that your employees can actually touch, printed internal communication magazines have no chance of meeting the requirements created by the quickly changing realities in most companies.
+Besides, producing content for a quarterly magazine is often burdensome to small internal communication teams, and costs for designers, printing, and shipping take up a big part of a team’s budget.
+Money which could be spent with a higher return elsewhere.

-Learning from the consumer world the obvious solution is to replace the magazine with an online version.
-Most companies have already made the first step by showing news on the starting page of their corporate intranet.
-The fact that they didn’t go further and saved the trees is because of three major challenges that have to be considered when thinking about replacing a printed magazine.
+Learning from the consumer world, the obvious solution is to replace a corporate magazine with an online version.
+Most companies have already taken the first step by showing news on the starting page of their corporate intranet.
+The fact that they haven’t gone further is generally because of three major challenges that must be considered when thinking about replacing a printed magazine.

-Your intranet news are not able to reach people without intranet access and people cannot read them at home or on the train as they were used to with the magazine.
+Your intranet news isn’t able to reach people who don’t have intranet access, and people can’t read it at home or on the train the way they used to with magazines.

-We at Staffbase have seen that for a lot of companies, this has not been an issue at all.
-However, we still get the enquiry from time to time to provide an alternative print or email version due to locations specific needs or particular circumstances.
-Hence, we provide possibilities to copy your mobile news channel to more traditional media such as paper.
+For a lot of companies, this hasn’t even been an issue.
+However, we still get asked from time to time to provide an alternative print or email version due to location-specific needs or particular circumstances.
+We provide possibilities to make your mobile news channel available via more traditional media such as PDFs.

 The printed medium still has a place in the advertising ecosystem.

-In this blog post we will cover the different process steps it takes to transition from a printed employee magazine to a real-time, interactive corporate news app while also clearing the challenges above.
+In this blog post, we will cover the different steps it takes to transition from a printed employee magazine to a real-time, interactive corporate news app while also clearing the challenges above.
 Let’s save the rainforest!

-Considering just the business side of things an app has four central advantages over a printed magazine.
+An app has four central advantages over a printed magazine:

-Cost: An employee magazine’s printing costs alone usually exceed the costs of an branded employee app.
+- Cost: An employee magazine’s printing costs alone usually exceed the costs of a branded employee app.
 Furthermore, consider the cost for design and contribution.
-From a different point of view, an app also increases employee engagement by up to 10% which can increase profits by 2400$ per employee per year.
+From a broader point of view, an app increases employee engagement by up to 10%, which can increase profits by $2,400 per employee per year.

-Efficiency: An app will not only save printing costs, it will also increase the efficiency of your teams and every department as it increases reach and enables dramatically more timely engagement with employees.
+- Efficiency: An app will not only save printing costs, it will also increase the efficiency of all of your teams and departments by increasing reach, and it dramatically enables more timely engagement with employees.

-The shift in internal communiction: Taking internal communication mobile will elevate the flow of internal information to a new level.
-You will be able to timely reach all your employees including your non-desk workforce and, hence, drive employee engagement, hence, increasing all the points above.
+- The shift in internal communication: Taking internal communication mobile will elevate the flow of internal information to a new level.
+You will be able to timely reach all your employees—including your non-desk workforce—and therefore drive employee engagement, further increasing all of the points above.

-For your app you want a new start and should take a new approach to the content, too.
-Remember that your app is not the dumping ground for old magazine articles.
-Many people are used to writing long, well-researched pieces for print which then later are adopted to the Intranet.
-Key for a mobile app in comparison is to write a lot of shorter pieces.
-The aim is to use rich images and greater teasers while summing up the content within the first paragraph.
-Longer content can still be part of the news feed but should come up more rarely because it is “harder” to read and discourages your users from reading, as well as from writing content.
+If you want to make a new start you should take a new approach to your content, too.
+Remember that your app isn’t a dumping ground for old magazine articles.
+Many people are used to writing long, well-researched pieces for print which are later are adopted for the intranet.
+In comparison, it’s key for a mobile app to write a lot of shorter pieces.
+The aim is to use rich images and greater teasers while summing up your content in the first paragraph.
+Longer content can still be part of your news feed, but it should appear less often because it’s “harder” to read and it can discourage your users from reading (and writing) content.
 The following rules apply for mobile content:

-Consider, additionally, that the mobile solutions are much more interactive and function in real-time.
-There can be a editorial calendar for things that are predictable but the aim should be to create content as soon as the topic comes up.
-The most engaging content will be the one you wrote during lunch because you suddenly realises this was a pressing piece of information, while you had no idea that this would happen during breakfast.
-Relevance is the key and for the first time actually possible.
+Consider, additionally, that mobile solutions are much more interactive and function in real-time.
+There can be an editorial calendar for things that are predictable, but the aim should be to create content as soon as topics arise.
+The most engaging content will be the piece you wrote during lunch because you suddenly became aware that a pressing piece of information needed to be shared, although you had no idea about it at breakfast.
+Relevance is key, and digital newsfeeds actually make it possible.

-- Organise team building activities such as sports and movie nights over the app
+- Organize team-building activities such as sports and movie nights

 - Offer coaching and classes via videos

-- Preach your core values in a long article that stays in the app and is titled “why we rule”… or something similar
+- Preach your core values in a long article that remains in the app

-- Offer monthly one-on-ones and give out appointments over the app
+- Offer monthly one-on-ones and give out appointments via the app

 - Establish clear goals and put them in a checklist on the app

-Just because you are going online, that doesn’t mean you have to lower your quality expectations, but rather that you have to change your attitude concerning what quality means.
-On mobile channels getting the right message out in time is more important than getting it out without typos and with professionally done graphics or pictures.
-Be prepared to write articles as you go.
+Just because you’re going online, that doesn’t mean you have to lower your expectations regarding quality, but rather that you have change your attitude concerning what quality means.
+On mobile channels, getting the right message out in time is more important than getting it out without typos and with professionally done graphics or pictures.
+Be prepared to write articles on the fly.
 See content publishing as an ongoing process in contrast to the four deadlines you worked towards with your printed employee magazine.
-Be prepared for much more direct feedback in comments, likes and usage statistics and adopt quickly.
+Be prepared for much more direct feedback in comments, likes, and usage statistics, and adopt quickly.

 Customer Example: “We used to publish a quarterly employee newspaper.
-We would put those articles as well as some smaller articles on an ongoing basis onto our intranet start page.
-Usually this would be between 2 and 4 articles per week.
-With our employee app we now publish the same amount of articles per day.
-That’s not because we have become more creative in how we create new articles: Due to the success of the app we get more and more inquiries from other departments to share their news via the app.
+We would put those articles—as well as some smaller ones—onto our intranet start page on an ongoing basis.
+Usually this would be between two to four articles per week.
+With our employee app, we now publish the same amount of articles per day.
+That’s not because we’ve become more creative in how we create new content: Due to the success of the app, we get more and more inquiries from other departments to share their news via the app.
 That way the content writes itself.”

 Your priorities should be:

-Communicate timely news: In comparison to a magazine your new aim is not to collect the most important news from the last four months and write long perfect articles about them but rather to always publish what’s new.
-This process entails that things might be a bit more gritty.
-But also more interesting and timely.
+Communicate timely news: In comparison to a magazine your new aim is not to collect the most important news from the last four months and write long in-depth articles about them, but rather to always publish what’s new.
+This means that things might be a bit more gritty, but they’ll also be more interesting and timely.

-Ensure usability: Even before security usability is the number one thing you have to ensure in your mobile app.
-Make it easy and all information accessible within three layers of navigation.
+Ensure usability: Even before security, usability is the number-one thing you have to ensure in your mobile app.
+Make it easy and be sure that all information is accessible within three layers of navigation.
 Usability applies to content, too though.
 Consider the content rules above and remember that shorter pieces with more images will be read more often.

-In-depth articles: While before these pieces made up the majority of the content it has now become less important.
+In-depth articles: While previously these pieces made up the majority of your content, it’s now less important.

-For the new process to work remember to make content creation open to your employees.
-Traditionally content was created by very few chosen writers and editors but the mobile version now enables everybody to write their own news posts and comments, in addition to using pictures and videos.
-While you can still decide who does what over administration rights, it is very effective to open up the writing process to all departments.
-This leads to a higher relevance in the topics for your employees, because they come from their own ranks.
-As a manager you can’t know everything, especially considering different locations.
-Let your workforce write about topics that are current, interest them, and will increase the usage.
-For example, create local news channels and enable local staff to fill it with content.
-This way you enable local staff to use the app to reach their local audience and leverage this to get rid of all those underground employee magazine projects going on.
+For the new process to work, remember to make content creation open to all of your employees.
+Traditionally, content was created by very few chosen writers and editors but a mobile channel now enables everyone to write their own news posts and comments, in addition to using pictures and videos.
+While you can use administration rights to still decide who does what, it’s very effective to open up the writing process to all departments.
+This leads to a higher relevance in the topics for your employees, because they’ll come from within their own ranks.

-Now that you have the app what do you do with the small news section on the existing intranet?
-If you don’t want to give up on it there are three different approaches we have seen with our customers.
+Now that you have the app, what happens to the small news section in your existing intranet?
+If you don’t want to give up on it, there are three different approaches we’ve seen our customers take.

-Keep the news column and create content in your existing intranet like before.
+Keep the news column and create content in your existing intranet as before.

 You can then feed this content into the app.
-Staffbase provides you with a content API which enables you to insert existing content into the app as well as removing it.
-Be aware though, that this is only an option if you really want to keep the current solution.
-Dedicated news app solutions like Staffbase usually show a much higher usability and functionality concerning the creation of timely news.
-Also, syncing social interactions such as comments and likes is very hard to achieve.
+Staffbase provides a content API that enables you to insert existing content into the app (as well as removing it).
+But be aware that this is only an option if you really want to keep the current methods.
+Dedicated news app solutions like Staffbase usually show much higher usability and functionality when it cones to creating timely news.
+Also, syncing social interactions like comments and likes is very hard to achieve.